Professional Teeth Whitening vs At-Home Kits: What Actually Works?

 BSc.
 BOralH (Dent.
 Sci.)
 GDipDent (Hons.)

 Dr. Jena Ward is the principal dentist and owner of Skye Dental.
 She graduated dentistry with first class honours from Griffith University.
-She won the award for Clinical Excellence in Endodontics following her extensive research into root canal therapy.
+She received the Clinical Excellence in Endodontics award from Griffith University in 2012, following her extensive research.
 Previously she graduated with a BSc majoring in Biomedicine from Auckland University.
 After graduating she worked rurally, focusing on Neuromuscular, Aesthetic, Reconstructive and Implant Dentistry before opening Skye Dental.
-Jena keeps up to date with numerous conferences, and utilises the latest technology, including 3D CAD/CAM.
-Her special interests include Invisalign (an almost invisible option to straighten teeth), root canal therapy, and cosmetic dentistry, including Implants.
+Jena keeps up to date with numerous conferences, and utilises current technology, including 3D CAD/CAM.
+Her areas of focus include Invisalign (an almost invisible option to straighten teeth), root canal therapy, and cosmetic dentistry, including Implants.
 She works with a lot of phobic patients, and offers Twilight Sedation.

 Originally from Brisbane, raised in Hong Kong Jena has lived in eight different countries and relates easily to all patients.
 Her patients travel to see her, from interstate and even overseas.
 Jena enjoys spending time with her family, sailing and volunteering her dental services overseas in third world countries.